Editorial: Taxonomic papers published in EJE

 1. Authors must follow all requirements of the current International Code of Zoological Nomenclature.
 The recommendations of the Code should also normally be followed.
 If an author wants to circumvent any recommendation, convincing reasons should be stated.

-2. This journal requires that at least holotypes be deposited in public collections that provide long-term care and access for study.
-(Note that this is mandatory for neotypes.)
-If possible, use the collection abbreviations available at http://hbs.bishopmuseum.org/codens/codens-inst.html
+2. Two particular recommendations (73A and 16C) should be observed in this journal: A holotype should be always designated for each newly described species-level taxon and at least holotypes should be deposited in public collections that provide long-term care and access for study (note that such deposition is mandatory for neotypes).
+If possible, use the collection abbreviations available at http://hbs.bishopmuseum.org/codens/codens-inst.html.

-4. The standard order of sections within a species treatment is: Diagnosis, Description, Material, Etymology, Distribution, Biology, and other comments if appropriate.
+4. The standard order of sections within a species treatment is: Diagnosis, Description, Material, Type locality, Etymology, Distribution, Biology, and other comments if appropriate.

 6. Taxonomic papers should not be narrowly limited geographically, particularly if the limits are artificial political borders (which is undesirable).
 Authors should consider at least the complete regional fauna of the genus or subgenus under study.
 A more comprehensive geographic scope is required for taxa with broader distributions or with close relatives in other zoogeographic regions.
 It is the author's responsibility to know the group, both material and literature, well enough (preferably on a worldwide basis) to be able to ensure that all relevant taxa were taken into account and that any new taxa proposed have not already been described from elsewhere.